Apply today — you could get a loan for up to $1,300. Applications close Dec. 31, 2024. Explore Emerald Advance® Loan

 Action required: File IRS Form 1127, Application for Extension of Time for Payment of Tax Due to Undue Hardship.
 You must include a statement of your assets and liabilities.

-If your 401(k) plan allows for this type of loan, you are generally limited to 50%, with a $50,000 maximum, and you must repay the money within five years.
+If your 401(k) plan allows for this type of loan, you are generally limited to 50% of your vested account balance unless that balance is less than $10,000, with a $50,000 maximum, and you must repay the money within five years.

 Fee or cost: There is a possible minimal fee.
 The plan must also charge interest.